Unwind (Oleander album): Promotion and touring

 Oleander premiered their Macromedia Flash website in promotion of Unwind, which boasted a more interactive structure and track samples from the upcoming album.
 On the eve of its March 6 release, the band participated in an online chat on GetMusic.com.

 The lead single, "Are You There?," made its radio debut in early 2001 and became the most added track in active rock, album rock, and alternative.
 Regarding the band's choice for a lead single, Doug Eldridge noted "[The song] is a little heavier, and we wanted to go back to rock radio and kind of re-establish ourselves back there, where our roots are, and where 'Why I'm Here' did so well."
 Marc Webb directed a music video for the song that depicts what Thomas Flowers described as "a skater chick who sneaks out of the house and makes her way to an Oleander show."

 "Champion" became a hit single and a symbol of the sacrifice of firefighters during the September 11, 2001 attacks in New York City.
 Profit made from the single also went to those effected by the event.
 However, in a May 2003 interview, Flowers stated:

 "Our intentions definitely were good to submit something to the relief fund.
 The only sad thing about it is, unfortunately, later on, I saw them for like, 25 cents a copy -- I see them on eBay for like a penny.
 I'm like, 'Man how much is really going to [the fund],' you know?
 It just didn't fly, and it was endemic of that whole album actually."

 The song "Halo" was included in the soundtrack of the film American Pie 2.
 Another song recorded during the Unwind sessions, "Bruised," was also featured in the aforementioned film but not included on the soundtrack.
 The song's rights are held by Universal and it has consequently never been officially released.
 However, guitarist Ric Ivanisevich, the song's writer, has sent it to people and encouraged that fans who possess "Bruised" share it online.
+The title of the song "Jimmy Shaker Day" is from a line in the 1996 Ron Howard thriller film Ransom starting Mel Gibson and Rene Russo; the line is spoken by actor Gary Sinise's character James "Jimmy" Shaker in one of the last climactic scenes of the film.

 Oleander performed with 3 Doors Down and Fuel to promote Unwind in early 2001.
 This included a benefit concert for the Upper Chattahoochee Riverkeeper Fund in Atlanta.
 From September through November 2001, the group joined Tantric and Beautiful Creatures on the first Rolling Rock Town Fair.